Why are feet and ankle problems so common?

 What happens in physical therapy?

 Our dedicated team of physical therapists are trained to evaluate what you will need to work on, based on existing medical information.
-We’ll also evaluate your walk and your ability to move your feet and ankles in various positions.
+Our physical therapist will also evaluate your walk and your ability to move your feet and ankles in various positions.

 Because so many foot and ankle issues stem from inflammation, causing a kind of seizing-up effect, much of physical therapy will likely focus on simple movements that encourage flexibility and range of motion.
 In addition, if your ankles aren’t able to properly support your weight, strengthening exercises might also be an important part of your therapy.